Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 Test: There might be another test to the upside, mainly aiming at the liquidation of leveraged short positions (short-squeeze).

-According to Wyckoff, these are the five steps for efficient market analysis and good decision-making:
+According to Wyckoff, these are the five steps for effective market analysis and sound decision-making:

-(1) Analyze the trend and the dynamics of demand/supply by using volume bars.
+1️⃣ Analyze the trend and the demand/supply dynamics using volume bars.

-(2) Select assets in the same direction as the trend.
-Analyze how these assets have performed in the past during strong market trends.
-If you are not sure about the trend don’t trade the market.
+2️⃣ Choose assets that move in the same direction as the trend.
+Study how these assets have performed during strong market trends in the past.
+If the trend is unclear, don’t trade.

 -